leftthomas/ACRNet/README.md

 ## Benchmarks

-The models are trained on one NVIDIA GeForce RTX 2060 SUPER GPU (8G).
+The models are trained on one NVIDIA GeForce RTX 3090 GPU (24G).
 All the hyper-parameters are the default values.

 ### THUMOS14